-A mortgage broker works with realtors, real estate brokers and sales agents to finalize the financial details of a new home or other real estate purchase.
-Sometimes called a loan officer, a mortgage broker guides their clients through the steps of applying for and obtaining a mortgage loan.
+Mortgage brokers work with realtors, real estate brokers and sales agents to finalize the financial details of a new home or other real estate purchase.
+Sometimes called loan officers, mortgage brokers help guide their clients through the steps of applying for and obtaining a mortgage loan.
 They may also advise their clients on everything from the best lender or type of loan to fit their financial situation to steps they can take to improve their credit rating so that they can secure the best possible interest rates.

 Many mortgage brokers have no more formal education than a high school diploma and on-the-job training.
 However, as the demand for jobs becomes more competitive and the financial landscape becomes more complicated, employers are searching for more employees with college degrees, certifications and licensing.
 Previous experience in sales, lending or banking is also highly desirable.
 Students interested in pursuing a career in the industry should focus on classes in math, computers, finance, economics and other business courses.